Google Ads Help Real Estate Agents Sell More Homes

 3. Choose The Right Negative Keywords

-As we discussed above, keywords are the driving force behind your Google AdWords strategy.
+As we discussed above, keywords are the driving force behind your Google Ads strategy.
 However, did you know that you can use negative keywords to limit who sees your ads?

 Negative keywords give real estate agents a powerful tool to exclude people who use specific words and phrases when searching for real estate listings.